forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==

-### What's New in 5.1
+### What's New in 5.2

-**REST API Enhancements**
+**Login Enhancements**
-- We've added support for batching REST requests together.
-- We've added an API for composite REST requests.
-- We now support:
-	- If-Unmodified-Since conditional requests.
-	- Use of `Id` as the external ID field for upserts, coupled with null for the external ID This pattern is useful if you’re upserting multiple records with different external ID fields.
-	- SObjectTree requests.
+- We have added support for branded community login pages by adding methods to configure the brand parameter in your Mobile SDK app.
+- We are now using `SFSafariViewController` instead of `Safari` for the advanced authentication flow in Mobile SDK.
+This provides a better user experience with no app swizzling.

 **SmartSync Enhancements**
-- In Mobile SDK 5.1, we’ve refactored SmartSync classes to decouple the SyncManager class from SyncTarget classes.
-This new architecture requires API changes that affect all apps that use SmartSync.
-However, the majority of the changes apply only to SmartSync apps that define custom targets.
+- In Mobile SDK 5.2, we've added new sync targets to allow related records to be synced down or synced up in one call.

+**New Logging Framework**
+- We've added a new logging framework in Mobile SDK 5.2 with the following features:
+	- Writes log lines to both console and a rolling log file on the filesystem.
+	- Supports component-specific loggers.
+	- Lets you configure log levels per component.
+	- Lets you configure maximum log file size per component.

 **Library Upgrades**
-- We've updated React Native to version 0.43.1.
+- We've updated Cordova to version 4.4.0.

 **Other Technical Improvements**
-- Switched from our custom WKWebViewEngine plug-in to Cordova's WKWebViewEngine plug-in.
-- Simplified native network stack to use NSURLSession directly via SFNetwork instead of CSFNetwork and CSFAction classes.
-- Various account lifecycle management improvements.
-- Replaced KVO usage with notifications.
 - Improvements to sample apps.
 - Various bug fixes.

+**Deprecations**
+- CSFNetwork, CSFAction and all related network classes are now deprecated and will be removed in Mobile SDK 6.0.
+Instead, use SFRestAPI and SFNetwork.
+- SFLogger is now deprecated and will be removed in Mobile SDK 6.0.
+Instead, use SFSDKLogger.

 Check http://developer.force.com/mobilesdk for additional articles and tutorials.